gmickel/CodeWhisper/USAGE.md

 * `-t, --task <task>`: Short task title
 * `-d, --description <description>`: Detailed task description
 * `-i, --instructions <instructions>`: Additional instructions for the task

+#### Model Selection

+CodeWhisper will prompt you to select a model from the list of available models when you run the `task` command.
+You can also specify a model directly using the `-m` or `--model` option.

+> Note: Ollama models can only be used if they are selected directly using the `-m` or `--model` option.
+E.g. `codewhisper task -m ollama:llama3.1:70b --context-window 131072 --max-tokens 8192`

 #### GitHub Issue Integration